dudenayak/CareForYou/README.md

 * FAQs <br>

 ## 👇 Download Files
-* go to our GitHub repository: https://github.com/dudenayak/CareForYou
+* Go to my GitHub repository: https://github.com/dudenayak/CareForYou
 * Download Zip or clone repo

 * Then open the folder in your IDE